Online Library Catalog

 The Online Library Catalog is a searchable list of all the print resources the library has (including print books, print journals, video games, audio books, and more).
-It also includes a number of electronic resources like streaming video and some of our ebooks.
-The Online Library Catalog also includes Your Library Account where you can see what materials you currently have checked out, renew or request a book or other material, etc. If you're looking for a list of all our ebook resources, check out the What if I Just Want eBooks? page.
+It also includes a number of electronic resources like streaming video and some of our eBooks.

 How to Search for Books & eBooks Using the Online Library Catalog

-The default choice is to search by keyword--this is usually a good choice if you have a topic in mind that you'd like to search for (e.g. books on Hinduism).
-Click here for more information on using a keyword search to find books on a topic.
+- The default choice is to search by keyword--this is usually a good choice if you have a topic in mind that you'd like to search for (e.g. books on Hinduism).
+See the FAQ How do I use a keyword search to find sources on my topic? for more information on using a keyword search to find books on a topic.

-4. Your search results should appear in a list in order of relevancy (e.i. the resources that are most relevant to your search terms will be listed at the top).
+- Your search results should appear in a list in order of relevancy (i.e. the resources that are most relevant to your search terms will be listed at the top).

-The location tells you where the material is physically located in the library.
+- The location tells you where the material is physically located in the library.
 If you don't know what a location means, click on it for more detailed information.
 The call number is used to look up the book on the shelf.
-If you don't know how to look up a book by call number, check out this video or ask for help at the circulation desk.
+If you don't know how to look up a book by call number, check out this video or ask for help at the information desk (you can contact them at firstname.lastname@example.org or 603.645.9605).
 Finally, the status tells you if the material is available for check out, if it's only available to be used inside the library, when the material is due back (if someone else has it checked out), etc.

-5. Once you've found a book or ebook you'd like to use you may choose to:
+- Once you've found a book you'd like to use you may choose to:

-C. Open and read it by clicking on the title of the ebook, then selecting the link on the record which provides electronic access.
+- Open and read it by clicking on the title of the eBook, then selecting the link on the record which provides electronic access.
 Ebooks and other electronic materials only.